Will-Banksy/XCRG/XCRG-Spec.md

     - Flags
         - (MSB) - - - - - Rv Pr Pa
             - Pa - Packed
                 - Whether the bits in the pixel data are packed or not.
-No effect when using a byte-aligned format such as ARGB-32
+No effect when using a format such as ARGB-32 that takes up complete bytes
             - Pr - Premultiplied
                 - Whether the alpha is premultiplied or not.
 Ignored when there is not alpha channel
             - Rv - Reversed